-It is also very common to meet sadhus in Pahsupathinath.
+It is also very common to meet sadhus in Pashupatinath.
 Sadhus are wandering ascetic yogis, who are trying to acquire liberation from the cycle of death and rebirth by meditating.
-They have very unique appearance with specific yellow paintings on their bodies.
+They have a very unique appearance with specific yellow paintings on their bodies.

 Temple courtyard has 4 entrances in all directions.
 Temple security (Armed Police Force Nepal) and Pashupatinath area development trust are selective regarding who is allowed entry into the inner courtyard.
 Practising Hindus and Buddhist of Nepali are only allowed into Temple courtyard.
 Practising Hindus of western descent are not allowed into the temple complex along with other non-Hindu Visitors with an exception to Sikh and Jain groups if they are of Indian ancestry.

 Pashupatinath Temple is the oldest Hindu temple in Kathmandu.
-It is not known for certain when Pashupatinath Temple was built.
+It is not known for certain when built.
 But according to Nepal Mahatmaya and Himvatkhanda, the deity here gained great fame there as Pashupati, the Lord of all Pashus, which are living as well as non-living beings.
 Pashupatinath Temple’s existence dates back to 400 B.C.
-The richly-ornamented pagoda houses the sacred linga or holy symbol of Lord Shiva.
+The richly ornamented pagoda houses the sacred linga or holy symbol of Lord Shiva.
 There are many legends describing as to how the temple of Lord Pashupatinath came to existence here.
 Some of them are narrated below: